 The coming post would give you an idea about the workflow difference between AutoCAD and Revit BIM.
-As there has been a believe that the industry is moving from autocad to revit, after going through this post you can easily make out that to be profitable, you can’t simply replace AutoCAD with Revit (BIM).
+As there has been a belief that the industry is moving from AutoCAD to Revit, after going through this post you can easily make out that to be profitable, you can’t simply replace AutoCAD with Revit (BIM).
 To sell your BIM services, you would require a different approach following with a different workflow and an entirely different allocation of budgets for such BIM projects.

 AutoCAD is and always will be a great tool for drafting.

 After its inception and acceptance in the industry, it swept away the drafting tables, pencils and triangles.
 3D object-based CAD packages provide huge benefits over traditional 2D CAD.
 3D CAD in its parametric nature i.e. if say, you draw plans, elevations, and sections in AutoCAD and if there are any design changes, you’ll have to go to each sheet and change manually.
 This could get very complicated and confusing, and errors are introduced this way.